taylorplumer/starbucks-promotion-optimization/README.md

 ## My Approach

-I went ahead and used the training data to build a model to classify users as either "Yes" or "No" to whether the user should receive the promotion.
-Due to imbalanced classes, I upsampled the minority class and utilized a Gradient Boosting Classifier.
+I used the training data to build a model to classify users as either "Yes" or "No" to whether they should receive the promotion.
+Due to imbalanced classes, I upsampled the minority class.
+After trying out different algorithms (not captured in analysis displayed), I chose the Gradient Boosting Classifier due to performance that did 2x as well as the benchmark model in terms of Net Incremental Revenue.

 ## Important Files